 The updated SEO glossary for 2020 is available here.
-The glossary is useful for people looking for SEO tips for beginners up to experts to identify trends and strategies in SEO that are relevant today.
+The SEO Glossary is useful for people looking for SEO tips for beginners up to experts to identify trends and strategies in SEO that are relevant today.
 These SEO glossary terms should be help you to better understand SEO.

-Now that the calendar has turned to a new decade, it seems relevant to rehash some older SEO terms and investigate some newer ones.
+Now that the calendar has turned to a new decade, it seems relevant to rehash some older SEO terms and investigate some newer ones in our SEO glossary.
 Many of these terms may be new to those reading this article and some may be familiar.
-Some older and archaic terms have been removed and some newer terms have been added to the glossary.
+Some older and archaic terms have been removed and some newer terms have been added to the SEO glossary.

 Above the Fold